declare-lab/WikiDes/README.md

 ## Phrase 1.
 Description generation
 We consider Wikidata instances (https://www.wikidata.org/wiki/Help:Basic_membership_properties#instance_of_(P31)) as topics of samples.
 The data distribution is training set ~ 80%, validation set ~ 10%, and test set ~ 10%.
 We use first 256 tokens in Wikipedia first paragraphs as the documents in the training.
-* topic-exclusive split (diff): The data is splitted by different topics.
+* **topic-exclusive split (diff)**: The data is splitted by different topics.
 The training set will have different topics from validation and test sets.
 The distribution of training, validation, and test sets is 65,772/7,820/7,827.
+Please get the file here: https://github.com/declare-lab/WikiDes/tree/main/dataset/phase1/diff.
-* topic-independent split (random): The data is split into random topics.
+* **topic-independent split (random)**: The data is split into random topics.
 The sets will have random topics.
 The distribution of training, validation, and test sets is 68,296/8,540/8,542.
 Note that we did not filter empty Wikidata instances in this splitting.
+Please get the file here: https://github.com/declare-lab/WikiDes/tree/main/dataset/phase1/random

 ### A detail sample of Phase 1